tonykolomeytsev/youbot_devcontainer/README.md

 ## What the heck is that?

 You can now write scripts for the robot on any computer, with any OS.
+At the same time, you can enjoy hints, docs and IntelliSense.

 ## The simplest way to use